ericwikman/cinque.xyz/docs/src/guide/roadmap.md

 ### v0.4 - VisiCalc 1.1

+Introducing logic to functions adds quite a bit of power.

 - [ ] New operators: \< \> = \<= \>= \<\>
 - [ ] @not(value)
 - [ ] @and(list)